Climate Change in the Council

 Multistory - Green Roots Programme

 Multistory is a community arts organisation, and Sandwell Council has helped fund their 'Green Roots' programme, which invites Sandwell residents to explore how we might build environmentally resilient communities through our local, natural and urban environments.
 Through their activities such as 'People and Planters' and 'Climate Stewardship', they are encouraging us to get outside more and switch our behaviours to be more environmentall conscious.
+They worked with our Eco-School sign ups to produce magazine titled This is Real, to be used as an educational resource for tackling climate change at a local level for school students in Sandwell - find out more here.

 Funding